 Question 2: CIRA, can you make my WHOIS information private?

 The common reason for people asking this question is that they've accidentally registered a business domain name that ought to be an individual domain name.
-In this case, you will need to contact your Registrar to change the CPR category.
+In this case, you will need to contact your registrar to change the CPR category for your domain.